-29 "Built by Japanese: F. W. Vanderbilt's Adirondack camp is Unique Among Summer Homes," New York Daily Tribune, August 27, 1905.
+&lt;sup>29 "Built by Japanese: F. W. Vanderbilt's Adirondack Camp is Unique Among Summer Homes," New York Daily Tribune, Aug.
+27, 1905.

-Wicks, both on Honnedaga Lake; the Hussey camp (1899) on Bisby Pond; the Anna Lusk camp (1907) on Upper St. Regis designed by Grosvenor Atterbury; the Gifford camp (1908) on Little Moose Lake by Shepard; the Walter camp (1900) on Upper Saranac Lake by Coulter; and Topridge (1923) on Upper St. Regis Lake by architect Theodore Blake with builder Ben Muncil.
+(1907) on Upper St. Regis designed by Grosvenor Atterbury; the Gifford camp (1908) on Little Moose Lake by Shepard; the Walter camp (1900) on Upper Saranac Lake by Coulter; and Topridge (1923) on Upper St. Regis Lake by architect Theodore Blake with builder Ben Muncil.

 Shingle Style.
 Shingles had been used for roofing in the Adirondacks prior to the Adirondack camp, but their use on wall surfaces appears to have been introduced with the property type.
 The material, which could be made on the site and weathered to a brownish grey blending in with its surroundings, was soon adapted into the rustic vocabulary.
 Forest Lodge at Ne-Ha-Se-Ne, designed by architect Robert Robertson in the Shingle Style, was unusual among main camp structures.
 Prior to around 1920, shingles were used sparingly in principal buildings, usually on frame walls surmounting logs or slabs.
 They were used with greater frequency in Arts and Crafts influenced camps built during the 1920s through the end of the period of significance.
 The most common application of shingles as a wall surface was on support buildings, such as power houses, pump houses, boat houses and farm buildings throughout the period of significance.
-The influence of the Shingle Style is evident in the continuity between wall and roof surfaces and detailing of outside corners uninterrupted by cornerboards.
+The influence of the Shingle Style is evident in the continuity between wall and roof surfaces and detailing of outside corners uninterrupted by corner boards.
 Unlike coastal examples, where shingles weathered to a silver-gray or were painted in colonial revival colors, shingles in the Adirondacks weathered naturally to a blackened brown from dampness and the presence of mold spores, or were usually stained dark brown.